WORK AT RAD

 - Develop regional workgroups across RAD’s multiple issue areas in coordination with issue campaign/program leads and Policy Committee.

-Coordinate any local endorsement processes with Movement Politics Committee and Organizing Director.
+- Coordinate any local endorsement processes with the Movement Politics Committee and Organizing Director.

 - Supervise regional electoral organizing.